uniqush/uniqush-push/docs/api.md

-(a provider record no service refers to), `stale_binding` (a stored binding pointing at a missing provider), `binding_disagrees` (a binding that differs from the derived provider), `orphaned_delivery_point` (a subscriber's set names a device with no record; heals on the next read) and `leaked_counter` (a reference counter with no device).
+(a provider record no service refers to), `stale_binding` (a stored binding pointing at a missing provider), `binding_disagrees` (a binding that differs from the derived provider), `orphaned_delivery_point` (a subscriber's set names a device with no record; heals on the next read), `unreferenced_delivery_point` (a device record its own subscriber's set does not name, which an interrupted `/subscribe` leaves behind) and `leaked_counter` (a `delivery.point.counter:` key, which nothing has written since subscribing became a redis script).
 A summary line is logged at warning level whenever anything is found.

 ### `/rebuildserviceset`